Primary Navigation Mobile

 • Renaultsport models will cost more

-Most expensive to run?
-No surprise that it’s the quickest Clio – the Renaultsport 220 Trophy.
+Which is the most expensive to run?
+Unsurprisingly, it’s the Renaultsport 220 Trophy.
 Everything’s relative, though, as its claims of 47.9mpg and emissions of 135g/km of CO2 on the older NEDC system.
 This model was taken off sale before the later, more accurate WLTP system was adopted.

 Servicing should be relatively inexpensive too, as should consumables like tyres, although again the Renaultsport versions will inevitably cost more.

-The Clio used to boast some headline-grabbing claimed fuel economy figures and low CO2 figures, but since the switch to the latest WLTP emissions regulations, these have become less eye-catching.
+The Clio used to boast some headline-grabbing claimed fuel economy figures and low CO2 figures, when Renault started to measure its cars using the more stringent WLTP emissions regulations, its figures were less eye-catching.

-Lowest of the supermini range is the dCi 90 with an exhaust output between 104 and 107g/km, while both TCe petrols emit between 113 and 114g/km.
+Lowest of the supermini range is the dCi 90.
+It emits between 104 and 107g/km, while both TCe petrols emit between 113 and 114g/km.

 Whichever Renaultsport Clio you opt for, both are equal last for CO2 emissions at 135g/km, although compared with larger cars, this remains a low figure overall.